 Richardson, B. K., & Scott, C. R. (2022-online).
 "Who do you think wrote it?": Stakeholder tensions in a case of anonymous organizational whistleblowing.
 Western Journal of Communication.

 McGlynn, J., Boneau, R. D., & Richardson, B. K. (2020).
 "It might also be good for your brain": Cognitive and social benefits that motivate parents to permit youth tackle football.
 Journal of Sport & Social Issues, 44(3), 261-282.
 DOI: 10.1177/0193723520903226

 COMM 4220 - Theories of Crisis Communication

 COMM 5220 - Organizational Communication

 COMM 5625 - Communication Consulting

-Top paper panel in Applied Communication division of Southern States Communication Association annual meeting (April, 2012).
+Top paper panel in Communication and Sport division of National Communication Association annual meeting (November, 2020).